yagyarajkhangarot-creator/yagyarajkhangarot-creator/README.md

 - 👋 Hi, I’m @yagyarajkhangarot-creator and currently working in NewGen Technology at post of Application Engineer and I'm looking forward to build my career in software field.
 - 👀 I’m interested in software development and web development
-- 🌱 I’m currently learning HTML, css, javascript, Rdbms , Java
+- 🌱 I’m currently learning HTML, css, javascript, Rdbms , Java , ReactJS, SpringBoot, GIT, Jenkins,TypeScript, MongoDB,Recoil.js
 - 💞️ I’m looking to collaborate on working related to development
 - 📫 How to reach me by my email yagisingh2772@gmail.com